moom0o/ccSpigot/README.md

 Shows you how fast players are going on entities so you can tweak max-entity-speed
 ### remove-console-spam
 Remove the console spam messages like Player_X went too fast!
+### hide-player-ip-addresses-from-console
+Hide player ips from when players join your server.
+### hide-player-coordinates-from-console
+Hide player coordinates from when players join your server.
+### remove-default-connection-msgs-from-console
+Removes the connection messages from console for when players join your server.
+This will not remove the messages ingame.
+### remove-player-commands-from-console
+Hide player commands from console.
+Useful to hide messages/spam
+### disable-chunk-loading
+Disable all chunks being sent to the player.
+This is like the 2b2t queue where no chunks are sent to you.
+All you see is "Waiting for chunk..."
+Great for queue/auth servers where you want to limit bandwidth usage.

 ## Changes from paper
 ### Autosave
 The autosave is now using paper's instead of bukkit by default.
 This is a lot better.